Select your language

-A wooded point to point walk from Weert to Maarheeze.
-The line walk goes via the IJzeren Man, over the Boshoverheide, to the Weerter and Budelerbergen and then ends in Maarheeze via the Weerterbos and Hugterheide.
+A wooded, linear walk from Weert to Maarheeze.
+The walk passes the IJzeren Man, across the Boshoverheide, to the Weerter and Budelerbergen, and then via the Weerterbos and Hugterheide, ending in Maarheeze.

 Distance: 19 km.